fredcheng02/fredcheng02.github.io/README.md

-# Education
+# Undergraduate Education

-Mathematics and Statistics at UC Berkeley (August 2022 – May 2024)
+Mathematics and Statistics at UC Berkeley (August 2022 -- May 2024)

-Mathematics at UC Davis (September 2020 – June 2022)
+Mathematics at UC Davis (September 2020 -- June 2022)

 # Awards and Scholarships